 - Are the comments in the critique appropriate?
 Does the summary statement narrative support the priority score?
 Did the study section raise substantive issues or are the comments trivial?
 Are the concerns reasonable?
 If the priority score is very good, the summary statement may contain only minor comments.
 Some comments in the summary statement are not meant as criticisms but rather as feedback to the investigator for improving the research proposal.

 - Are the recommendations for the budget and length of support reasonable?
-If the study section recommended something other than that requested by the applicant, are the reasons given appropriate?
+If the study section recommended something other than that requested by the applicant, are appropriate reasons given ?

 The study section provides technical merit evaluation of grant applications to guide NIH staff in making funding decisions.
 Council members may question items in the summary statement that appear incongruous with the assessment of the scientific or technical merit and the score.